MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 ### Collaborate with application developers

-Application developers can integrate web services into their applications using each service-specific Swagger-based JSON file along with the required inputs.
+Application developers can call and integrate web services into their applications using each service-specific Swagger-based JSON file along with the required inputs.

+Once the application developer has this Swagger-based JSON file, he or she can create client libraries for integration.
+Read "[Application Developer Get Started Guide](app-developer-get-started.md)" for more details.

-The application developers can get the Swagger-based JSON file in one of two ways:
+Get the Swagger-based JSON file in one of two ways:

-+ You can send them the Swagger-based JSO file you've downloaded yourself, which can sometimes be a faster approach.
-You can get the file with:
++ A data scientist can send them the Swagger-based JSON file they've downloaded, which can sometimes be a faster approach.
+In R, you can get the file with the following code and send it to the application developer:
    ```R
    api <- getService("<name>", "<version>")
    swagger <- api$swagger()
    cat(swagger, file = "swagger.json", append = FALSE)
    ```

-+ Or, they can request the file  **as an authenticated user with an [active bearer token](app-developer-get-started.md#authentication) in the request header** (since all API calls must be authenticated).
++ Or, the application developer can request the file  **as an authenticated user with an [active bearer token](app-developer-get-started.md#authentication) in the request header** (since all API calls must be authenticated).
 The URL is formed as follows:
   ```
   GET /api/<service-name>/<service-version>/swagger.json
   ```

-Once the application developer has this Swagger-based JSON file, he or she can create client libraries for integration.
-Read "[Application Developer Get Started Guide](app-developer-get-started.md)" for more details.

 <!--## Example: Deploy an R script as a service-->